-Thus, a main advantage to self-pay is that your privacy is protected.
-Your therapist does not have to provide any information about your treatmenty to your insurer, or to anyone else (with a few legal exceptions [feel free to ask me about these]).
+Advantages to self-pay include having your privacy is protected, being able to see a therapist of your choosing, and being able to decide together with your therapist what treatment to use and how long and how often to meet.
+Your therapist does not have to provide any information about your treatment to your insurer, or to anyone else (with a few legal exceptions [feel free to ask me about these]).
 Also, clients who pay out of pocket tend to be more motivated to see results sooner and often invest themselves (no pun intended!) more fully in their therapy.

 Have more questions about self-pay?
 Call me at (609) 248-0536 or send a message to Lina@CounselingForResilience.com